eclipse-fog05/website/content/docs/overview.md

 Eclipse fog05 allows the end-to-end management of compute, storage, networking and I/O fabric in the Edge and Fog Environment.
-Instead of relying on a centralised architecture (like cloud-management-systems) it is based on a decentralised architecture.
+Instead of relying on a centralized architecture (like cloud-management-systems) it is based on a decentralized architecture.

 Eclipse fog05 allows users to manage and deploy different types of applications, packaged as containers, VMs, binaries and so on.
 This possibility is achieved thanks to Eclipse fog05 plugin architecture.

-More specifically, Eclipse fog05 is a Fog Infrastrucure-as-a-Service solution composed by two major components:
+More specifically, Eclipse fog05 is a Fog Infrastructure-as-a-Service solution composed by two major components:

 * The Fog Orchestration Engine (FOrcE)